Strongich/ML_practice/task2/README.md

 # Task 2.
 Computer vision.
 Sentinel-2 image matching
-In this task, you will work on the algorithm (or model) for matching satellite images.
-For the dataset creation, you can download Sentinel-2 images from the official source [here](https://dataspace.copernicus.eu/browser/) or use our dataset from [Kaggle](https://www.kaggle.com/datasets/isaienkov/deforestation-in-ukraine).
-Your algorithm should work with images from different seasons.
+In this task, I will work on the algorithm (or model) for matching satellite images.
+For the dataset creation, I will download Sentinel-2 images dataset from [Kaggle](https://www.kaggle.com/datasets/isaienkov/deforestation-in-ukraine).
+This algorithm should work with images from different seasons.
 For this purpose you need:
 * Prepare a dataset for keypoints detection and image matching (in case of using the ML approach).
 * Build / train the algorithm.
-* Prepare demo code / notebook of the inference results.

 ## Dataset
 For this task I've used a dataset from Kaggle that I mentioned above.